ShurakaiSoft/villagers/README.md

 # Development

-This is a Javascript based application.
+This will be a client-side JavaScript based SPA.

 # Interface